amalahmad/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am an Assistant Professor at the Development Economics Group at Wageningen University.
-In my research, I use theoretical and applied microeconomics to study how poor rural populations respond to economic opportunities and constraints, as well as to study conflict and cooperative behavior in a range of settings.
+I am an Assistant Professor at the Development Economics Group.
+My research focuses on development microeconomics and political economy.
+I am particularly interested in how rural populations in developing countries cope with information and resource constraints, as well as in how states navigate conflict and influence development prospects.
+To this end, my research combines microeconomic theory with a range of applied methods.